WINK-TV: History

-The station began broadcasting on March 18, 1954, owned by the family of taxicab magnate and Cleveland Browns founder Mickey McBride along with WINK radio (1240 AM, later used on 1200 AM; and 96.9 FM).
+The station began broadcasting on March 18, 1954, owned by the family of taxicab magnate and Cleveland Browns founder Mickey McBride along with WINK (1240 AM).
 WINK-TV was the first television station in Southwest Florida and is the fifth-oldest surviving station in the state.
 Although the call letters appear to be an outgrowth of its CBS affiliation, in fact they were simply carried over from its radio sister, which adopted them in 1944—seven years before the CBS Eye made its first appearance.
 It carried programming from the four major networks of its era: CBS, NBC, ABC and DuMont in the first two decades of its existence.
 However, it has always been a primary CBS affiliate.

 Channel 11 lost DuMont when that network ended operations in 1956.
 In December 1968, WINK-TV finally gained a local competitor when WBBH-TV signed on and took the NBC affiliation.
-The two stations continued to share ABC until WEVU-TV (now WZVN-TV) signed on in 1974.
+The two stations continued to share ABC until WEVU-TV signed on in 1974.
 However, viewers could watch the full ABC and NBC schedules via stations from Miami–Fort Lauderdale, West Palm Beach and Tampa–St. Petersburg, which were and continue to be available with outdoor antennas.

-WINK-TV was a major beneficiary of a quirk in the FCC's plan for allocating stations.
+WINK-TV was a major beneficiary of a quirk in the Federal Communications Commission (FCC)'s plan for allocating stations.
 In the early days of broadcast television, there were twelve VHF channels available and 69 UHF channels (later reduced to 55 in 1983).
 The VHF bands were more desirable because they carried longer distances.
 Since there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.

 After the FCC's Sixth Report and Order ended the license freeze and opened the UHF band in 1952, it devised a plan for allocating VHF licenses.
 Under this plan, almost all of the country would be able to receive two commercial VHF channels plus one noncommercial channel.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas would be designated as "UHF islands" since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational stations, and "1/2" became ABC (which was the weakest network then usually winding up with the UHF allocation where no VHF was available).